What’s the Best Ski Mid Layer for Backcountry Skiing?

 Dressing for a day of backcountry skiing takes a little practice.
 Getting it right for the downhill part is easy, but it’s common to overdress for the uphill.

 Layering is the key to temperature regulation.
 And layers that let your body breathe are critical to regulating your temperature when ski touring.
 If you dress too warm or without good breathability, you’ll get sweaty on the uphill and end up cold and damp when it’s time to ski down.
 If you aren’t warm enough on the climb, you’ll be fighting the cold all day long.
 And while every layer is essential, your ski mid-layer choice can make or break staying comfortable all day.
-With the right combination of base and mid-layers, you can be ready to break trail, make laps on a slope and deal with wind and weather changes with minimal layer changes.
+With the right combination of base and mid-layers, you’ll be ready to break trail, make laps and deal with wind and weather shifts with minimal layer changes.

 How to Choose the Best Ski Mid Layer